amine-kherroubi/portfolio-and-blog/README.md

-# Portfolio and blog under development using Astro
+# Work and writing under development using Astro